makeo/PicoLoader/README.md

 - No overdriving of signals
 - Easy to remove

-## Installation
+## Installation & Documentation
-Get started by looking at the [installation instructions]([https://github.com/makeo/PicoLoader/wiki](https://github.com/makeo/PicoLoader/wiki/Hardware-Installation))!
+Get started by looking at the [wiki](https://github.com/makeo/PicoLoader/wiki/)!

 ## Special Thanks
 - [silversteel](https://github.com/silverstee1) for his help, especially for making the flex PCB and mount